International Smelter at Tooele

 December 1907

-To solve its smelting problem, Utah Consolidated purchased land in Tooele County "just over the mountain from the mine in what is known as Pine Canyon, and not far from the town of Tooele."
+To solve its smelting smoke problem, Utah Consolidated purchased land in Tooele County "just over the mountain from the mine in what is known as Pine Canyon, and not far from the town of Tooele."
 The smelter would use plans already drawn up by the Amalgamated Copper Company at Anaconda.
 A 10-mile railroad would be built to connect the smelter with the three railroads serving Garfield: Western Pacific; Rio Grande Western; and San Pedro, Los Angeles and Salt Lake.
 (Deseret News, December 14, 1907)

 September 30, 1908

-Representatives of Utah Consolidated Mining Company began purchasing land at the mouth of Pine Canyon as the site of a new smelter, to replace the old Highland Boy smelter in Salt lake Valley that was closed in late 1906 due to smoke litigation.
-Negotiations with American Smelting and Refining for Utah Consoilidated to furnish ore to ASARCO's Garfield smelter abruptly fell through on September 29, and a rush was made to take the option on the Pine Canyon site that was to expire on September 30.
+Representatives of Utah Consolidated Mining Company began purchasing land at the mouth of Pine Canyon as the site of a new smelter, to replace the old Highland Boy smelter in Salt Lake Valley that was closed in late 1906 due to smoke litigation.
+Negotiations with American Smelting and Refining for Utah Consolidated to furnish ore to ASARCO's Garfield smelter abruptly fell through on September 29, and a rush was made to take the option on the Pine Canyon site that was to expire on September 30.
 (Inter-Mountain Republican, October 1, 1908, "yesterday")

 December 9, 1908

 Construction work started on the International smelter at the mouth of Pine Canyon near Tooele.
-(Deseret News, August 27, 1910) Work satrted to connect the new smelter with the Salt Lake Route started on December 8, 1908.
-(Salt Lake Herald, July 25, 1910)
+(Deseret News, August 27, 1910)

 January 1, 1909